 AMH: AMH, or anti-Müllerian hormone, is the best predictor of a woman’s ovarian reserve.
 AMH is a protein produced by the granulosa cells in ovarian follicles.
 AMH blood levels are indicative of the size of the pool of follicles remaining; thus, as a woman gets older, the size of the ovarian follicle pool decreases and the AMH level also decreases, becoming undetectable at the time of menopause.

-Beta: A beta, or beta pregnancy test, is a blood test for the hormone hCG (human chorionic gonadotropin).
+Beta: A beta, or beta pregnancy test, is a blood test for the hormone hCG (beta human chorionic gonadotropin).
 Levels of hCG increase steadily in the early stages of pregnancy, showing physicians that a healthy pregnancy is progressing.

 BW: Bloodwork (BW) is a vital component of your infertility work-up.
 The bloodwork is testing for different hormone levels, which will help your physician establish a diagnosis.